agardnerIT/killercoda_tutorials/keptn-e2e-0.18.1/intro.md

 - Monitor the microservice (using [Prometheus](https://prometheus.io/))
 - Add approval gates into the delivery pipeline
 - Add automated SLO-based quality evaluations both pre and post release
-- Show how Cloud Automation can orchestrate self-healing patterns and tools (like scaling a helm deployment)
+- Show how Keptn can orchestrate self-healing patterns and tools (like scaling a helm deployment)

-Cloud Automation is not opinionated about tooling.
-A key strength of Cloud Automation is it allows you to bring the tooling and observability platforms you already use and with which you are familiar.
+Keptn is not opinionated about tooling.
+A key strength of Keptn is it allows you to bring the tooling and observability platforms you already use and with which you are familiar.

 That said, we needed to pick some tools, and Prometheus, Helm as well as Locust are commonly used tools.